bge-barcoding/gene_fetch/README.md

 ## Running GeneFetch on a cluster
 - See '1_gene_fetch.sh' for running gene_fetch.py on a HPC cluster (SLURM job schedular).
-- Edit 'mem' and/or 'cpus-per-task' to set memory and CPU/threads allocation.
+- Edit 'mem' and/or 'cpus-per-task' to set memory and CPU/threads - allocating lots of CPUs is unecessary as Gene Fetch is not paralellised (yet).
+The tool should run well with 4-10G memory and 1-2 CPUs.
 - Change paths and variables as needed.
 - Run '1_gene_fetch.sh' with:
 ```